GAGGIUINO/gaggiuino.github.io/docs/guides/lego-component-build-guide.md

 >

-# LV Wiring
+# Schematic
-The next steps describe the process of wiring the components together.
-You can do the power wiring first, then follow it up with the component signal wiring, but it can be done in whatever order you like.

 Trust the schematic if you’re confused on a step or there appears to be a difference between an image and the schematic.
-You can use 22-26AWG wires for LV wiring unless otherwise noted; see the schematic for permissible wire gauges.
+You can use 22-26AWG wires for LV wiring unless otherwise noted; see the schematic and table for permissible wire gauges.

 <img width="800" alt="image" src="https://user-images.githubusercontent.com/117388662/235083835-fa2b6721-598c-4fca-9ac7-eb23a2aa596b.png">

 [STM32 Internal Comp Housing Schematic](https://user-images.githubusercontent.com/117388662/235083835-fa2b6721-598c-4fca-9ac7-eb23a2aa596b.png)

+# LV Wiring

+The next steps describe the process of wiring the components together.
+The guide will show the component power wiring first followed by the signal wiring, but it can be done in whatever order you like.

 ## Power wiring
 If using a strip board it is recommended to use an arrangement like this with two rows of 5V and two rows of 5V GND (0 VDC).